elisavetTerz/PyCashRegister/README.md

 ## Step 3: Created test_checkout.py
 - Introduced the `test_checkout.py` file which contains unit tests to validate the functionality of the `checkout.py` file.

+## Step 4: Created app.py
+In this step, we introduced the `app.py` file, which serves as the main entry point for the application.
+The `app.py` file initializes and configures the Flask web application, setting up routes for handling product scanning, checkout logic, and returning the total price.
+It also includes necessary configurations such as enabling CORS (Cross-Origin Resource Sharing) to allow communication between the frontend and backend, ensuring smooth interaction with the React app.